A Bookworm's Travel Guide to St. Augustine

 The author of the Old Man and the Sea and A Farewell to Arms is the theme behind the Hemingway House Bed and Breakfast.
 The owner's favorite book by the author was A Moveable Feast and was the eventual inspiration to make the bed and breakfast a shrine to the prolific Florida resident author.
 The rooms are named after Hemingway's wives, and mementos decorating the walls include a map of Havana, Cuba handed over by Hemingway himself!

-And of course, it's not just cool posters of Hemingway and objects that have touched him.
+And of course, it's not just cool Hemingway posters and objects that have touched him.
 There's also a bookshelf with copies of his books and other books about him.
 In fact, the inn sells a book they published written by a visitor to the inn who spent a Weekend at Hemingways in 1958, hence the name.

 Spine Tingling Book Shops